 However, the real problem wasn't yeast — it was that the science behind the allergy turned out to be mostly bogus.
 State and medical boards began fining and suspending the licenses of the doctors involved in promoting and treating Candida allergy.

 Does that mean yeast allergies don't exist?
 No, they do — they're just not nearly as common as these doctors proposed.

-Sources of a yeast allergy include:
+Sources of a yeast allergy may include:

-- bread and cereal products
+- cereal products

-- beer, wine, and some ciders
+- alcohol, especially beer, wine, and ciders

-- stocks and gravies
+- premade stocks, stock cubes, and gravies

 - fermented foods such as ripe cheeses and sauerkraut